-The balance, which is unimpaired, unsecured, noninterest-bearing and due on demand includes: a) advances related to purchase of raw materials amounting to P180,723 as at December 31, 2016; b) receivables arising from the sale of goods with a 30-day term and without interest amounting to P2,272 and P9,821 as at December 31, 2017 and 2016, respectively; c) receivables from service agreements amounting to P2,299 and P4,174 as at December 31, 2017 and 2016, respectively; d) project income amounting to P1,889 as at December 31, 2016; and e) others amounting to P149 and P1,197 as at December 31, 2017 and 2016, respectively.
+4 The balance, which is unimpaired, unsecured, noninterest-bearing and due on demand includes: a) advances related to purchase of raw materials amounting to P180,723 as at December 31, 2016; b) receivables arising from the sale of goods with a 30-day term and without interest amounting to P2,272 and P9,821 as at December 31, 2017 and 2016, respectively; c) receivables from service agreements amounting to P2,299 and P4,174 as at December 31, 2017 and 2016, respectively; d) project income amounting to P1,989 as at December 31, 2017 and 2016, respectively; d) project income amounting to P1,989 as at December 31, 2017 and 2016, respectively.
 In 2016, Solid entered into an agreement with Island Quarry and Aggregates Corporation wherein the former shall provide back-office and other support services to the latter.
 Fees are calculated at cost incurred plus fixed mark-up.

-In 2016, each of Solid and APO entered into an agreement with APO Land & Quarry Corporation wherein Solid and APO shall provide back-office and other support services to the latter.
+5 In 2016, each of Solid and APO entered into an agreement with APO Land & Quarry Corporation wherein Solid and APO shall provide back-office and other support services to the latter.
 The balance, which is unimpaired, unsecured, noninterest-bearing and due on demand includes a) receivables from service agreement amounting to P1,446 and P3,492 as at December 31, 2017 and 2016, respectively; and b) others amounting to P4 and P21 as at December 31, 2017 and 2016, respectively.

-The balance pertains to the royalties/license fees of the Company, which is unimpaired, unsecured, noninterest-bearing and due on demand.
+6 The balance pertains to the royalties/license fees of the Company, which is unimpaired, unsecured, noninterest-bearing and due on demand.

-The balance, which is unimpaired, unsecured, noninterest-bearing and due on demand, pertains to receivables arising from billed expenses.
+7The balance, which is unimpaired, unsecured, noninterest-bearing and due on demand, pertains to receivables arising from billed expenses.

-The balance pertains to reimbursable expenses, which is unimpaired, unsecured, noninterest-bearing and due on demand.
+6 The balance pertains to reimbursable expenses, which is unimpaired, unsecured, noninterest-bearing and due on demand.